tensorpack/tensorpack/docs/tutorial/dataflow.md

 There are a lot of existing modules in tensorpack which you can use to compose complex Dataflow instances with a long pre-processing pipeline.
-A whole pipeline usually would __read from disk (or other sources), apply augmentations, group into batches, prefetch data__, etc. An example is as the following:
+A whole pipeline usually would __read from disk (or other sources), apply augmentations, group into batches, prefetch data__, etc. A simple example is as the following:

 ````python
 # define a Dataflow which produces image-label pairs from a caffe lmdb database